Teoscar Hernández Preview, Player Props: Mariners vs. Astros

 Astros Pitching Rankings

-- The pitching staff for the Astros has a collective nine K/9, the ninth-best in MLB.
+- The Astros pitching staff is seventh in the league with a collective 9.1 strikeouts per nine innings.

-- The Astros have the third-ranked team ERA across all MLB pitching staffs (3.78).
+- The Astros' 3.76 team ERA ranks third among all MLB pitching staffs.

-- Astros pitchers combine to surrender 146 total home runs at a clip of 1.2 per game (to rank 17th in baseball).
+- Astros pitchers combine to rank 17th in baseball in home runs surrendered (148 total, 1.2 per game).

-- France (9-3 with a 2.74 ERA and 73 strikeouts in 102 2/3 innings pitched) tries for his 10th win when he gets the start for the Astros, his 17th of the season.
+- Valdez goes for his 10th win when he gets the start for the Astros, his 24th of the season.
+He is 9-8 with a 3.31 ERA and 148 strikeouts in 149 2/3 innings pitched.

-- The right-hander's last time out came on Saturday against the Los Angeles Angels, when he went seven innings, surrendering two earned runs while allowing four hits.
+- In his most recent appearance on Monday, the lefty went 7 2/3 innings against the Miami Marlins, allowing three earned runs while surrendering six hits.

-- The 28-year-old has put up an ERA of 2.74, with 6.4 strikeouts per nine innings, in 17 games this season.
-Opponents have a .243 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.